Loading...

 Beyond Technical Skill: Understanding the Teaching Process

-Being a good instructor involves understanding that teaching goes beyond exhibiting exceptional technical skills.
-Individual prowess is crucial, but the ability to unravel and communicate the learning process is what distinguishes great instructors.
-Just as a chef does not only follow recipes but understands the principles of cooking, a good instructor does not only teach movements but explores the whys and hows behind them.
+Being a good instructor means understanding that teaching goes beyond exhibiting exceptional technical skills.
+Individual prowess is crucial.
+But the ability to unravel and communicate the learning process is what distinguishes great instructors.
+A chef does not only follow recipes.
+A chef understands the principles of cooking.
+In the same way, a good instructor does not only teach movements.
+A good instructor explores the whys and hows behind them.

 Focus on the Teaching-Learning Process: